notapipeline/bwv/README.md

 outside world.
 It is serving your passwords and these should never be transmitted in plaintext, even when you trust the requesting device.

 I do not recommend using the HTTP only version, even for local connections.
-Setting up a local CA and certificates is simple and cheap and if you need to serve externally, letsencrypt is your friend.
+Setting up a local CA and certificates is simple and cheap, and if you need to serve externally, letsencrypt is your friend.

 ### API tokens

 When connecting to the `bwv` server from any address other than `localhost`, an API token is required.

 Localhost uses either your `BW_CLIENTSECRET` or `BW_PASSWORD` to achieve this with the preference being `BW_CLIENTSECRET`.

 An api token is a random 32 character string which is stored encrypted in the server configuration.
 The encryption uses a `pbkdf2` key derived from your master password.
 You are given the plaintext string which should be submitted as a `Bearer` token when accessing the api.
 See below.

 To generate an API token, use the genkey command.